Andrettin/Andrettin.github.io/about.md

 Follow this blog to keep up to date with the latest development news!

-Visit our [official website](http://andrettin.github.io/) for more information.
+Visit our [official website](http://andrettin.github.io/) for more information on the game.